-With a multi-disciplined engineering background which inspires his passion for the craft of violin-making, classical design and acoustics research, he explores modern technology to achieve consistency and sound quality for his instruments.
+With a multi disciplined engineering background inspiring his passion for the craft of violin-making, classical design and acoustics research, he explores modern technology to achieve consistency and sound quality for his instruments.
+Because the very nature of violin making is a solitary occupation, Peter’s approach has been one of continual learning, development and collaboration with like minded colleagues.

-His instruments have received awards at several international competitions with Gold medals awarded for cello in Mittenwald 2010, VSA Cleveland 2010 and 4th Concours Etienne Vatelot, Paris 2011.
+Pete’s instruments have received awards at several international competitions with Gold medals awarded for cello in Mittenwald 2010, VSA Cleveland 2010, and 4th Concours Etienne Vatelot, Paris 2011.